-The jury of the LOTTO funding prize is composed of Christoph Eschenbach, the time director of the National Music Symphony Orchestra, as well as general music director of the John F. Kennedy Center for the Performing Arts in Washington DC, and from the season 2019/20 Chief Conductor of the Konzerthausorchester Berlin, the Intendant and Managing Director of the Rheingau Musik Festival, Michael Herrmann, Dr. Heinz-Georg Sundermann of LOTTO Hessen and the program staff of the Rheingau Musik Festival.
+The jury of the LOTTO Prize consists of the conductor and pianist Christoph Eschenbach, currently General Music Director of the National Symphony Orchestra in Washington DC, and from the season 2019/20 Chief Conductor of the Konzerthausorchester Berlin, the Intendant and Managing Director of the Rheingau Music Festival, Michael Herrmann , Dr. Heinz-Georg Sundermann from LOTTO Hessen and the program members of the Rheingau Musik Festival.